cornelgit/Hangman-Game/README.md

 Push #3: Moved srand down inside function where it is actually used (only once).
 Added functions to get random line and then word
 	     that corresponds to that specific line.
 Tested various words and lines.
 That part works.
 Need to work on gallows and guesses next.
+Push #4: Removed recursive calls to main() from within menu function and instead used returns in combination with a do-while loop in main (avoids building up callstack).
+11/1/20  Will work on implementing unit tests.